belgif/thematic/URI/iceg_uri_standard.md

 These additional types cannot replace one the four categories described above.
 The types _ns_ and _auth_ are special cases which could be supported by the _id_ & _doc_ types, but are commonly used in a slightly different way.
 To support the current existing practices they are supported by dedicated types.

 **Rule 5**:
-A URI for an _identifier_ should provide digital web representations via redirections.
-I.e. identifiers are _dereferenceable_.
-The recommended approach is to redirect a URI with type _id_ via a 303 HTTPredirect to a URI with the type _doc_.
+Identifiers should be _dereferenceable_, i.e. a URI for an _identifier_ should provide at least one digital web representation.
+The _recommended_ approach is to redirect a URI with type _id_ via a HTTP 303 HTTP ‘See other’ redirect to a URI with the type _doc_ (which may be part of another domain). though this may not be always deemed practical or feasible (e.g. a redirect to a legacy representation where the URI might not include a type _doc_, or not redirecting for thesauri terms could be an acceptable approach).

+If multiple digital web representations exist (e.g. HTML and RDF/XML), HTTP Content Negotiation should be used to return the most appropriate representation (which may be part of different domains).

 Examples:
 * **https://data.belgif.be/id/waterway/8399104101108100101** – is an identifier for the real world object ‘Schelde’ or ‘Escaut’.